Litter Hero – Queensland Country Bank Stadium

 2021 – 2023

-Both Tangaroa Blue Foundation staff and volunteers removed any litter items found within the external perimeter grounds of the stadium (π x 471 x 200) – (π x 180 x 320) for a 2-3 hour period and revisited Designated Outdoor Smoking Areas (DOSA’s) after the half-time period.
-Litter collected was then weighed, sorted and recorded within the Australian Marine Debris Initiative (AMDI) database.
+Both Tangaroa Blue Foundation staff and volunteers removed any litter items found within the external perimeter grounds of the stadium (π x 471 x 200) – (π x 180 x 320) for a 2-3 hour period and revisited Designated Outdoor Smoking Areas (DOSAs) after the half-time period.
+Litter collected was then weighed, sorted and recorded within the Australian Marine Debris Initiative (AMDI) Database.

-Over the course of 24 games, our overall goal was to see reduced amounts of high concentrated litter in the area but to also see positive behavioural changes from the public over time.
+Our overall goal was to see reduced amounts of high concentrated litter in the area but to also see positive behavioural changes from the public over time.

 Measuring Success